 If you’re dealing with an insurance company—and first off, you should only be doing so with an attorney—the adjusters and claims reps will make a point to use the word “accident” instead of “crash.”
 They do this to avoid any admission of guilt by their insured party.

-Even worse, they’ll also try to get you to call the crash an accident, and they’ll use that word against you in every way possible, trying to downplay the crash and shun responsibility.
+Even worse, they’ll also try to get you to call the crash an accident.
+And they’ll use that word against you in every way possible, trying to downplay the crash and shun responsibility.
 If the insurance company can successfully rule the crash an accident, then they won’t have to pay as much out, if anything at all.

 Types of Car Crashes (not Accidents)